vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 spirits) and pitss ( manes ).
 Kāntivrata-(1) K. śu.
 2; tithi; for a year; worship of Balarāma

-and Keśava and of the crescent of the moon; homa with sesame for 4 months from K. and with ghee for four months from Āṣādha; at end of year gift of a silver image of Moon to a brāhmana; KKV 47-48 (from Var.
+and Keśava and of the crescent of the moon; homa with sesame for 4 months from K. and with ghee for four months from Āṣāḍha; at end of year gift of a silver image of Moon to a brāhmana; KKV 47-48 (from Var.
 57. 1-18); HV I. 378-379 (from Var.); (2) in Vai; Samvatsaravrata;

 giving up in whole of Vai. salt and flowers, KKV 445.
 Kāmatrayodas-on 13th; tithi; worship of Kāma (god of love );